-Hunter wasn’t prone to be star struck, but he’d not met many celebrities in his lifetime.
-Sports stars mostly, getting an autograph, if you called that meeting them.
+Hunter wasn’t prone to be star struck, but he hadn’t met many celebrities in his lifetime.
+Sports stars mostly—requesting an autograph—if you called that meeting them.
 He didn’t know a whole lot about her, other than she was blonde and good looking.
 Her public image squeaky clean.
 Up close and personal he’d get a sense if it was true.

 A loud chime rang through the huge home.
 The servant went to answer the door, along with Amari’s security man, Leon.
-In couple of minutes Leon walked back with the movie star, his expression telling Hunter he had no idea who the woman was either, his eyes raising at her appearance.
+In a couple of minutes Leon walked back with the movie star.
+His expression telling Hunter he had no idea who the woman was either.

 “A Mrs. Getz here to see you sir,” announced Leon in a business-like tone.

 The actress walked in as if she were out of a fifty’s detective noir thriller.
 Her blonde hair was in a Bouffant hairstyle, full of body on the top and sides.
 Her sun-tanned face was lightly made up, lips a bright cherry red, a jade cigarette holder in her mouth.
 She was outfitted in a flowing black dress, with lacy top and split up the center of her dark stocking covered legs.
-She strolled carefully on heeled open-toed shoes, exhaling the smoke into the air, a smell of herbs in the discharge.
-Smiling at the two men, she held out her hand gingerly, each introducing themselves.
+She strolled carefully on heeled, open-toed shoes, exhaling herb-scented smoke into the air.
+Smiling a femme fatale smile, she held out her hand gingerly.

 Amari smiled.
 “Impressive.
 Is this an audition?”

 “I’m in character.
 It is for a part I’m going to be playing soon.
 They’re bringing back Sam Spade to the big screen.
 I’m to be the femme fatale who is tempting him.”
-She exhaled more smoke, licking her cherry lips.
+She exhaled more smoke, followed by the licking of her cherry lips.

-“You would be hard to resist,” commented Hunter, the woman striking to his eyes.
+“You would be hard to resist,” commented Hunter, the woman striking to his eyes, making his breath catch.
 “Old Sam has his work cut out for him.”

 Hunter decided not to comment.
 Though he’d be flattered to play such an iconic character, he knew what the racial ramifications of a black man playing Sam Spade would be.
 Especially since the last name was a derogatory term for a black man.

 “Please call me Meg.”
-Her tone turned more serious, as she dropped out of character.
+Her throaty husky tone gone, as she dropped out of character.
 “May we speak somewhere quiet.
 A place I can get off my feet.
 These damn heels are killer.
 I have no idea how a woman could stand wearing these horrible shoes in those days.”